Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+----
 ~~~
 {: #ack-control-packet title="ACK control packet"}

-Control Type:
-: The type value of ACK control packet is "2".

-Subtype:
-: The type value of ACK control packet is "0".

 Last Acknowledged Packet Sequence Number (32 bits):
 : The sequence number of the last acknowledged data packet +1.